sf-wdi-gaia/trees/intro/README.md

 1. By hand on the whiteboard, create a binary search tree from the following array: [0,1,2,3,4,5,6].
 Check that your tree follows the binary search tree property for every subtree: *If it's less, it's to the left.*

-1. Create a trie for the following word list: ["hey", "hi"].
+1. Create a trie for the following word list: ["hey", "hi", "yo"].

 1. How would you add the phrase "hello, govnuh" to your trie from above?